Trailer bus: History

-Trailer buses were also used in Perth, Western Australia by several private bus companies from 1943 onwards, including Metro Buses (formerly Metropolitan Omnibus), Pioneer Omnibus and Scarborough Bus Services.
+Trailer buses were also used in Perth, Western Australia, by several private bus companies from 1943 onwards, including Metro Buses (formerly Metropolitan Omnibus), Pioneer Omnibus and Scarborough Bus Services.
 The units were bodied by various companies, including Boltons, Campbell & Mannix and Motor Body Builders, a subsidiary of Scarborough Bus Services.
 From 1958 onwards, many trailer buses passed to the state-owned Metropolitan Transport Trust as the private operators were bought by the Western Australian Government.
 A number were also purchased by the Western Australian Government Railways from 1945 to 1948, with the trailer bodies built by Fowler Constructions and Campbell & Mannix.

 In 1948, ten British-built trailer buses saw service as staff canteens for London Transport (in country green livery) with one passing to the Cobham Bus Museum in 1972.

 A large order for 1,175 buses from the Dutch Railways for buses from Crossley included an order for 250 trailer buses, each to carry 52 seated and 28 standing passengers.
 The tractor units were delivered as short Crossley DD42s, and these were matched in the Netherlands with DAF built trailer chassis fitted with bus bodies.

 From 1967 to 1968 the Indian city of Mumbai had double-decker trailer buses with seating capacity of 100 passengers, run by Brihanmumbai Electric Supply and Transport company.
 The city of Kolkata and Bengaluru also had such buses.

-In the late 1980s, a Mexican-built trailer bus was in test service in the Los Angeles / Orange County area of California.
+In the late 1980s, a Mexican-built trailer bus was in test service in the Los Angeles / Orange County area of California, United States.
 In the 1990s, Orange County Transportation Authority used it on two express routes.
 The trailer buses were known as Superbuses.

-Custom motor/trailer units manufactured by Orion Bus Industries were used from 1985 to 2012 on the Niagara Parks Commission People Mover route in Niagara Falls, Ontario.
+Custom motor/trailer units manufactured by Orion Bus Industries were used from 1985 to 2012 on the Niagara Parks Commission People Mover route in Niagara Falls, Ontario, Canada.